 Most of those motivations can be grouped into a handful of categories (see diagram above for examples).
 They also explain why so many bankers agree to work unusually long hours, to put up with abnormally high levels of stress and to sacrifice personal and leisure time.
 Take a look at the faces of people who have been in the business for over 10 years, especially in a front office role.
 Many wear their sacrifice on their face, though few of them – sadly – realise this.

 Those of you currently in the business, next time you attend the Monday morning meeting just take a nice, long look around the room at the seniors bankers present.
 Is it not unusual that many of them are probably 10 years younger than they look?
 I know it took me less than a year at the bank to give birth to most of the grey hairs I presently sport.

 So why do so many people accept, amongst other things, the premature ageing that comes with the territory?
 Different reasons.

 Hypnosis: dangling a shiny pendulum

-In the case of university students it tends to stem from psychological attraction.
-Convinced to put forth an application after being mesmerized by the words and tone of voice of recent grads in polished suits at campus recruiting events.
+For many university students it was psychological attraction.
+After being mesmerized by the words and countenance of recent graduates in polished suits at campus recruiting events they were propelled to put forth an application.
 Never mind that the speaker has had stress-induced diarrhoea for the past month, working round the clock to make a deal happen, and has been literally pissing out his @ss every morning at work.